jamesplease/redux-resource/docs/api-reference/get-status.md

 #### Notes

-Passing more than one resource locator will aggregate the statuses.
+Passing more than one meta location will aggregate the statuses.
 The rules of aggregation work as follows:

 - If *any* of the requests are failed, then the aggregate is failed.
 - If no requests have failed, but some are pending, then the aggregate is pending.
 - If all requests have succeeded, then the aggregate has succeeded.

-A resource locator is a way to specify which metadata you're interested in.
+A meta location is a way to specify which metadata you're interested in.
 Resource locators can either be strings, such as `"books"` or `"people.24"`, but also Objects, such as: